Assuming high opinion of own self, exerted leverage in speech (5)

 'assuming high opinion of own self' is the wordplay.

-'assuming high opinion of' becomes 'pre' (I am not sure about this - if you are sure you should believe this answer much more).
+'assuming high opinion of' becomes 'pre' (I can't explain this - if you can you should give a lot more credence to this answer).

 'self' becomes 'id'.